snt-arg/vk_cv/README.md

 # vk-cv

-A fast and lightweight Vulkan accelerated graphics pipeline for simple color tracking.
+A fast and lightweight Vulkan accelerated computer vision pipeline for simple color tracking.

 ## Pipeline